Nandakishore695/Basic-React-Example-For-Beginner/README.md

 - JSX stands for JavaScript XML.
 It allows us to write directly HTML code in React (within JavaScript xml).

 **3.What is props?**
 - Props stand for "Properties" They provide a way to pass data from a parent component to its child components.
-Props are read-only, meaning that the child components receiving props cannot modify them directly.
+Props are read-only, mean that the child components receiving props cannot modify them directly.

 # Npm vs Yarn different between